 Your doctor will also be able to advise you about whether any other medications that you are taking are likely to be causing indigestion.
 Do not stop taking your medications without discussing it with your doctor first.

 How can indigestion affect me over time?

 Many patients with indigestion find that their symptoms improve either through self-help or after they have been investigated and treated by their GP.
-A small number, however, do go on to have longer-term problems, and they may find that they need to take treatment over a prolonged period.
-Finding the lowest dose of the medicine that keeps you well is a wise strategy.
-You may be able to have breaks between courses of tablets and just take your treatment when you feel worse.
+A small number, however, do go on to have longer-term symptoms, and they may find that they need to take treatment over a prolonged period.
+Finding the lowest dose of the medicine that keeps your symptoms at bay is a wise strategy.
+You may be able to have breaks between courses of tablets and just take your treatment when your symptoms are more troublesome.

 What to ask your doctor?

 - How can I best self-manage my indigestion?